 The first point sets a clear objective which provides focus for each post.
 For example, the Civil Service blog has three main content themes:

-- the vision for 'A Brilliant Civil Service' and one or more of its four supporting pillars: Improved outcomes; Effective leaders; Skilled people; A great place to work
+- the vision of 'A Brilliant Civil Service' and one or more of its four supporting pillars: Improved outcomes; Effective leaders; Skilled people; A great place to work

 - improving the reputation of the Civil Service